Guide to Spas & Baths

 The baths usually have a main pool, surrounded by smaller ones with varying water temperatures from hot to cold.

 Taking a shower before going into the bath is compulsory.
-Afterwards start with the main pool than one of the hotter ones.
+Afterwards, start with the main pool then one of the hotter ones.
 If you feel almost cooked take a deep breath and plunge into the cold pool for a few seconds.

 Afterwards have a nap in the rest room to regain strength to change back into your clothes.
 You’ll need it believe me!
 The hot soaking, the steam and the scorching heat of the sauna will drive away stress, slackens your body and leave you without strength.